 Geraldine (Geri) Richmond is the Presidential Chair in Science and Professor of Chemistry at the University of Oregon where she has been since 1985.
 A native of Kansas, she received her undergraduate degree in chemistry from Kansas State University and her Ph.D. in physical chemistry from the University of California, Berkeley.
 Her educational efforts have focussed largely on introductory chemistry and science literacy courses as well as being the director of several University of Oregon undergraduate research programs.
 Her research examines the chemistry and physics that occurs at complex surfaces that have relevance to important problems in energy production, environmental remediation and atmospheric chemistry.
 Using a combination of laser-based methods and theoretical simulations her most recent efforts have focussed on understanding environmentally important processes at water surfaces.
 Over 200 publications have resulted from the studies conducted in her laboratory with undergraduate, graduate students and postdoctoral associates.

 Throughout her career Richmond has had the privilege of working with dozens of fantastic undergraduates, graduate students and postdoctoral associates in her laboratory.
 She is a member of the National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences.
-Awards for her scientific accomplishments include the National Medal of Science, the American Chemical Society (ACS) Olin-Garvan Medal, the ACS Joel H. Hildebrand Award, and the American Physical Society(APS) Davisson-Germer Prize in Surface Physics and the 2018 ACS Priestley Medal.
+Awards for her scientific accomplishments include the National Medal of Science, the Priestley Medal of the American Chemical Society (ACS), the Linus Pauling Medal Award, the ACS Olin-Garvan Medal, the ACS Joel H. Hildebrand Award, and the American Physical Society(APS) Davisson-Germer Prize in Surface Physics and the 2018 ACS Priestley Medal.
 She is a Fellow of the ACS, APS, American Association for the Advancement of Science (AAAS), the Association for Women in Science (AWIS) and the Society of Applied Spectroscopists (SAS).